 Durable medical equipment (DME) and supplies, other than those included in this section , are not covered in the Pharmacy Program.
 These items are covered in the Home Health Program and must be billed to that program.
 (Refer to Chapter 18 - Durable Medical Equipment of the Medicaid Services Manual for specific information covered through the DME program).

-Prior Authorization and Preferred Drug List
+Prior Authorization and Single Preferred Drug List

 The Medicaid Program administers a prior authorization process for pharmacy services.
-This process utilizes a preferred drug list (PDL) for selected therapeutic classes.
+This process utilizes a single preferred drug list (PDL) for selected therapeutic classes.
 Drugs included on the PDL are preferred.
 Drugs in these classes that are not included on the PDL require prescribers to obtain prior authorization.

 PDL Provider Notification